 Naturally, Landlords’ are feeling the inevitable squeeze with returns in central London housing investments also in free-fall.
 The report details that of the 15 UK locations recording the greatest depreciation in % yield versus annual rents, 12 are in the centre of London.

-To bring the point home, since November 2013, the value of a typical flat found in Belgravia has fallen by 20% – that equates to nearly £400,000 depreciation in value.
-And in Islington, a similar picture emerged with property values dropping by 11% in March 2014 – which represents a loss of £85,000.
+To bring the point home, since November 2013, the value of a typical flat found in Belgravia has fallen by 20% – that equates to nearly £400,000 depreciation.
+And in Islington, a similar picture emerged, with property values dropping by 11% in March 2014, representing a loss of £85,000.

 Will Falling London House Prices spread to the rest of the UK?